icuurd12b42/HotKeySpeak/README.md

 3) Run the batch file.
 4) HotKeySpeak.exe will be created in the project folder

+### NOTE for Developers
+I you plan on doing coding on the core files and need to re-compiled often because of that, make sure to add an exclusion in MS Windows Security otherwise at one point Windows will just delete the file.

 #### Manual Steps
 1. Run AutoHotKey's "Convert .ahk to .exe"
 4. Select <install_folder>\HotKeySpeak.ahk as source